-To some extent the size of the current account depends on how many capital flows a country can attract.
-For example, the US was able to run a persistent current account deficit of 5% of GDP or more (see: US Current account deficit) because foreign investors wanted to buy dollar assets.
-Without this demand for dollar assets (such as Treasury Bills) there would have been a decline in the value of the dollar which would have reduced the size of the current account deficit.
+To some extent, the size of a sustainable current account deficit depends on how the level of capital flows a country can attract.
+For example, in the past, the US was able to run a persistent current account deficit of 3% of GDP or more because foreign investors wanted to buy dollar assets.
+Without this demand for dollar assets (such as Treasury Bills), there would have been a decline in the value of the dollar which would have reduced the size of the current account deficit.

 In particular, China (which has run a large current account surplus) has accumulated foreign currency reserves and has been willing to buy dollar assets.
 This inflow of currency enables the US to run a current account deficit.

 If the US stopped attracting capital flows, the dollar would devalue and this would act to reduce the current account deficit.